John Chapman Law Articles

 The TRIM notice also contains a phone number whereby the taxpayer can request an informal meeting with the property appraiser to discuss his or her assessment.
 The client should be advised that, should they wish to contest the assessment, he or she will need to file VAB Petition whether or not they have a meeting scheduled with the property appraiser.
 It is not uncommon for the property appraiser to agree to review the assessment, only to sandbag the taxpayer, telling them after-the-fact that the time has passed for the property appraiser to make a change.

 - In most cases involving residential homes, it is not financially feasible for us to represent the client.
 Please be aware that a disagreement of $100,000.00 in value only equates to approximately $1,700.00 in taxes.
-Therefore, unless the property is a high dollar residence or commercial property, the taxpayer is usually better off filing their own petition and representing themselves at the VAB hearing.
+Therefore, unless the property is a high-dollar residence or commercial property, the taxpayer is usually better off filing their own petition and representing themselves at the VAB hearing.
 An exception might be if this is the first year that the Save Our Homes limitation applies.
-In those cases the taxpayer will realize future savings if the assessment is reduced.
-In the smaller cases, I usually advise the client to contact Rik Bass, who is an appraiser specializing in tax appeals (he has served as special master for the VAB in prior years).
-For a relatively small fee, Rik will file the appeal for the taxpayer and do a simple appraisal to determine if it warrants going forward.
+In those cases, the taxpayer will realize future savings if the assessment is reduced.
+In the smaller cases, I usually advise the client to contact Bobby Fletcher, who is an appraiser specializing in tax appeals (he has served as special master for the VAB in prior years).
+For a relatively small fee, Bobby will file the appeal for the taxpayer and do a simple appraisal to determine if it warrants going forward.
 He can also represent the taxpayer at the hearing as one is not required to be an attorney to appear at a VAB hearing.
-Rik's number is 954-7553.
+Bobby's number is 941-954-7553.